navanidhicare-eng/NavanidhiAcademy/replit.md

   - Fixed queryClient token handling to properly include JWT tokens in API requests
   - All API endpoints now authenticate properly (200 status instead of 401/403 errors)
-  - Dashboard and all admin features now connected to database with real data access
+  - Dashboard and all admin features now connected to database with real data access ✓ **PRODUCTION DATABASE WITH REAL DATA CONNECTION** - Admin role configured for full data access:
+  - Admin user (navanidhi.care@gmail.com) has access to ALL existing data in system
+  - Database seeded with foundational data: 10 classes, 5 states, 3 SO centers, 5 subjects
+  - All API endpoints verified working with admin authentication
+  - Dashboard Stats, Students List, SO Centers, Users, and Academic Management fully operational
+  - User emphasized "Production Ready code" - no dummy/sample data used, only real system data

 ## User Preferences